build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

 In the diagram, there are four AWS accounts, one each for dev, test, and prod accounts, and one main account.
 The main account is where the [AWS IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html) are created, with access to the 3 environments via [cross-account access](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html), and the various ECR container image repositories for services.
 The environment accounts each have a load balancer, ECS cluster with a demo service and database running.
 The prod account has two copies of the demo service, with dev and test only having one.
 We will broadly group infrastructure into 3 buckets:

-1. **Globally common infrastructure:** anything that is common regardless of the number of environments in use.
+1. **Globally common infrastructure:** anything that's common regardless of the number of environments in use.
 These include users, container images, central services, etc.
-2. **Environment common infrastructure:** anything that is the same in each environment, e.g. load-balancers, DNS, container clusters, etc, for environments like dev, test, and prod.
+2. **Environment common infrastructure:** anything that's the same in each environment, for example load-balancers, DNS, container clusters, etc, for environments like dev, test, and prod.
-3. **Service specific infrastructure:** any infrastructure / config that is required by a service or system deployed to the environment accounts.
+3. **Service specific infrastructure:** any infrastructure / config that's required by a service or system deployed to the environment accounts.
 There will be a repo per service that includes the source code as well as the infrastructure, and the CI/CD pipeline will ensure both are deployed together for each service.

 ### Security